In 2013, ECRI Institute convened the

 Learn more about how the Partnership has advanced Health IT Safety through:

 The Gordon and Betty Moore Foundation has awarded $3 million to ECRI Institute for a three-year effort to boost the safe design, implementation, and use of electronic health records (EHRs) and health information technology.
 This new grant supports three years of groundwork by The Partnership for Health IT Patient Safety.
 Read more in our press release.
 The Moore Foundation fosters path-breaking scientific

 preservation of the special character of the Bay Area.
 Visit Moore.org or

 Health IT Safe Practices: Copy and Paste—Results from a

-Partnership multi-stakeholder workgroup identified the unsafe aspects of copy and paste in the electronic health record.
+Partnership multi-stakeholder workgroup identified the unsafe aspects of copy and paste in the electronic health record, supported by over 25 organizations.
 The following materials are now available:

 Soon: Annual Meeting and Workgroup on Patient Identification—The Partnership completed a deep dive of over 10,000 patient safety events reported to ECRI Institute PSO that pertain to patient identification.
 Proceedings from the 2016 annual meeting and the "Safe Practices: Patient Identification" will be made available on this site in early 2017.

 Partnership strives to build upon the recommendations set forth by various

 ONC: Connecting Health and Care for the Nation (2015),

 ONC: Oversight of the Testing and Certification of Electronic Health Records (2014),